 Personal and Veterinarian Reference Checks

-- Application must be submitted prior to adopting the kitten
+- Application must be submitted prior to meeting the kitten

 - Veterinarian and personal references will be contacted